Department D – Goats

 - The Grand Champion and Reserve Grand Champion of the Junior Market Goat Show and Bred and Owned Show must sell in the junior livestock sale.

-- Limit of four (4) doe goats per exhibitor.
-Pen availability is limited; the goat committee has the right to reduce the amount of entries each exhibitor may show.
+- There is a limit of 4 does per exhibitor.
+Pen availability is limited, the livestock committee has the right to reduce the amount of entries is needed.

 |Classes by age||1st||2nd||3rd|